m1maker/ngt-docs/ngt_documents/main/functions/variable_management/join.md

 join

-this function returns a string joined from array based on the seperater
+This function returns a string joined from array based on the seperater

 # string join(string[] array, string sep)

-## parameters
+## Parameters

-variable| description
+Variable| Description
 ---|---
-array | an array to base
+array | An array to base
-sep | the seperater, such as \r\n for new line
+sep | The seperater, such as `\r\n` for new line

 ## return value

-a string with the joined data on success, an empty string on failure
+A string with the joined data on success, an empty string on failure.

-## remarks
+## Remarks

-none
+None

 ## example